gruntwork-io/terragrunt/docs/_docs/03_community/contributing.md

 ### Pre-releases

-Occassionally, Terragrunt maintainers will cut a pre-release to get feedback on the UI/UX for a new feature or to test it in the wild before making it generally available.
+Occasionally, Terragrunt maintainers will cut a pre-release to get feedback on the UI/UX for a new feature or to test it in the wild before making it generally available.

 These releases are generally cut off a feature branch, in order to keep the `main` branch stable and releasable at all times.